fowler-lab/tb-bdq-cat/README.md

 ---

-The results of the study can be found in the storyboard.ipynb notebook, presented in a similar order and structure as in the paper.
+The methods.ipynb, results.ipynb, and supplement.ipynb notebooks correspond to the methods, sections, and supplementary sections in the manuscript.
+Notebook cells are presented in a similar order and structure as the manuscript.

 ---

 All generated catalogues can be found in the catalogues folder and can all be parsed by Piezo.
-Those built at varying FRS thresholds and containing all BDQ candidate genes are named accordingly. i.e The catalogue built at FRS = 0.25 is catalogue_FRS_25.csv.
-Metadata includes the R, S, and background counts used in the Fisher test.
-Catalogues built using cross validation are in the cv directory, and catalogues built without mmpL5 and mmpS5 exist in the rem_mmpL5 directory.
+Catalogue naming (ie catomatic_1.csv) correspond to the catalogue names in the manuscript, and can be cross referenced.

 ---

-The catalogue building psuedo-heuristic algorithm can be found in protocols/BuildCatalogue.py.
+All data used to build and test the catalogues can be found in data/.

----

-Predictions using piezo require functions in protocols/Predict.py